 2. How you approach and respond REALLY matters!

 Again, my personal take: Everything this kid does may seem geared to reject, anger and upset you.
-He is showing you everyday how hurt he is, and how angry he is that there is no one there for him.
+He is showing you everyday how hurt they are, and how angry they are that there is no one there for them.

 Many, many, many new parents fall prey to a thinking trap: “Now that the child is safe, well cared for, loved every day, isn’t it about time they start realizing everything is fine, shaping up, falling into line?
 Well, isn’t that a normal expectation?
 Come on, there is no trauma going on here!”
 What is SO hard to see, realize, is that now doesn’t matter to the child, they are stuck on back then.
 They need you to help them get unstuck and begin to heal, and that takes a heck of a lot more than hugs and food.